 ADA: If a participant requires any special accommodations such as those covered under the Americans with Disabilities Act, please notify CSA at least 30 days in advance of your assessment so that proper arrangements can be made.
 Requests for accommodations will require submittal of additional documents, usually from a qualified specialists.
 CSA will provide an ADA packet that outlines necessary criteria based on the accommodations requested.

-RESCHEDULE OR CANCEL AN EXAM: If you need to cancel or re-schedule an exam with Kryterion (new system) use the link above to access your User Portal.
-To make changes in the old system (PSI), use this link.
+RESCHEDULE OR CANCEL AN EXAM: If you need to cancel or re-schedule an exam with Kryterion, use the link above to access your User Portal.
 Changes to an existing schedule should be made three days before an exam.
 Log in using your CA username and PIN/Password that you used to schedule the exam.
 If you are within the three days, we suggest you try it and see if the system will let you reschedule.
-Up to three days before appointment you can cancel your current appointment and reschedule at a later time as long as it is within your 90 day window of initial request.
-Cancelling will only hold your payment within the 90 day window, refunds will not be issued.
+Up to three days before appointment you can cancel your current appointment and reschedule at a later time as long as it is within your 60 day window of initial request.
+Cancelling will only hold your payment within the 60 day window, refunds will not be issued.
 There are no refunds and no substitutions.

 NEW CODE EDITIONS: We realize that some jurisdictions take several years to adopt new codes.
 However, many adopt new codes within months of issue.
 We try to accommodate both conditions.
 Most of our test questions will be based on criteria from the last 3 code cycles.
 However, during each cycle we will incorporate new questions based on critical new concepts from new codes.
 Criteria no longer in a code will be removed from the test.
 When a new concept or change is introduced the question will often start off with a statement such as: "Effective with the 2019 Edition ..."
 This is your clue that the criteria is different than previous editions.